alvarodev-lc/tfm-kubeedge/supervisor/README.md

 Files found in conf should be placed under /etc/supervisor/conf.d

 File supervisord.conf is under /etc/supervidor and must be replaced with the ports, credentials and IP you want to use.

+## Cheatsheet

+To reload supervisor and force it to read new processes and configuration, use this commands:

+'''sh
+sudo supervisorctl reread
+''

+'''sh
+sudo supervisorctl update
+''